AS-AIGC/AS-FAQ-Bot/AS-FAQ-Line-Chatbot/README.md

     - Log into the LINE Developers console, then go to your Channel’s **Messaging API** settings.
     - Paste the HTTPS URL from the previous step into the Webhook URL field.
     - Verify and enable the Webhook.
+4. **Configure the LINE Chatbot Webhook**
+    - Log into the LINE Developers console, then go to your Channel’s **Messaging API** settings.
+    - Paste the HTTPS URL from the previous step into the Webhook URL field.
+    - Verify and enable the Webhook.